Smallville season 3: Digital effects

 The refusal by the film department to allow Smallville to show Jor-El forced the special effects crew to come up with a creative way to display some sort of aid to help the audience visualize this disembodied voice that was supposed to be talking to Jonathan in "Exile".
 They decided to create a force field around whoever was speaking to Jor-El, which acted as Jor-El's voice, rippling as he spoke.
-To save money on this effect, the crew filmed John Schneider on a black backdrop, and Entity FX digitally added the force field around him.
+To save money on this effect, the crew filmed Schneider on a black backdrop, and Entity FX digitally added the force field around him.
 Wind machines and a spot light were added to help synthesize the atmosphere in the force field.
 Another aspect of the Superman mythology appeared in season three's "Hereafter", and was also created digitally: Superman's cape.
 In the scene, Clark is touched by a boy who sees the moment of someone's death; when he touches Clark he does not see Clark's death but a cape flapping in the wind.
 Instead of just shooting a practical cape billowing, the scene was developed entirely by a computer.
 Created primarily by John Hahn, the idea was to show the cape but not so clearly that it would be obvious to the audience what they were looking at.
 As Beck explained: "You get a hint of the 'S', but not quite".

 A scene in the episode "Crisis", where Adam Knight returns and subsequently shoots Lana in an alley, resulted in Entity FX doing more special effects work on a single scene than is typically performed.
-To make sure the computer-generated effects matched the set the actors were filming on, Mat Beck left his office in Los Angeles and travelled to the Smallville set to work alongside John Wash and John Hahn in constructing the scene.
-Producer Ken Horton wanted to be able to see the bullet travelling through each of the raindrops as it made its way toward Lana.
+To make sure the computer-generated effects matched the set the actors were filming on, Beck left his office in Los Angeles and travelled to the Smallville set to work alongside Wash and Hahn in constructing the scene.
+Horton wanted to be able to see the bullet travelling through each of the raindrops as it made its way toward Lana.
 To accomplish this, the team made the digital bullet larger than normal for better visibility.
-While filming, a flash zoom was created that would track around Kreuk as she was running, achieving the effect of watching the bullet get fired from the gun, fly through the raindrops, and then as the camera rotates around you see the bullet just as it about to hit Lana before Clark runs in and stops it.
+While filming, a flash zoom was created that would track around Kreuk as she was running, achieving the effect of watching the bullet get fired from the gun, fly through the raindrops, and then as the camera rotates around the bullet is seen just as it about to hit Lana before Clark runs in and stops it.
 This moment in the scene is done in a freeze-frame shot, and the moment Clark stops the bullet everything returns to real time.